apache/pekko/docs/src/main/paradox/remoting-artery.md

 Also note that the total amount of parallel tasks are bound by the `remote-dispatcher` and the thread pool size should not exceed the number of CPU cores minus headroom for actually processing the messages in the application, i.e. in practice the the pool size should be less than half of the number of cores.

-See `inbound-lanes` and `outbound-lanes` in the @ref:[reference configuration](general/configuration-reference.md#config-akka-remote-artery) for default values.
+See `inbound-lanes` and `outbound-lanes` in the @ref:[reference configuration](general/configuration-reference.md#config-pekko-remote-artery) for default values.

 ### Dedicated subchannel for large messages

-All the communication between user defined remote actors are isolated from the channel of Akka internal messages so a large user message cannot block an urgent system message.
-While this provides good isolation for Akka services, all user communications by default happen through a shared network connection.
+All the communication between user defined remote actors are isolated from the channel of Pekko internal messages so a large user message cannot block an urgent system message.
+While this provides good isolation for Pekko services, all user communications by default happen through a shared network connection.
 When some actors send large messages this can cause other messages to suffer higher latency as they need to wait until the full message has been transported on the shared channel (and hence, shared bottleneck).
 In these cases it is usually helpful to separate actors that have different QoS requirements: large messages vs. low latency.

-Akka remoting provides a dedicated channel for large messages if configured.
+Pekko remoting provides a dedicated channel for large messages if configured.
 Since actor message ordering must not be violated the channel is actually dedicated for *actors* instead of messages, to ensure all of the messages arrive in send order.
 It is possible to assign actors on given paths to use this dedicated channel by using path patterns that have to be specified in the actor system's configuration on both the sending and the receiving side: